 We should identify these men at the first possible instant and separate them from other victims.
 They are not victims.

 3. Men who use extreme language/abuses

-In a first instant, they show as if their wife had all the faults and they use abusive language to describe their wives.
-Well, nowadays using these abuses in normal conversation is not a big deal for many but it does show the person describing his past relation too.
-More often than not these men emerge as not warriors.
-They come to meetings when needed and vanish when they don’t need any help.
-They may come to one / two of our programs too, but they never become a warrior.
+In the first instance, they show as if their wife had all the faults and they use abusive language to describe their wives.
+Well, nowadays using these abuses in normal conversation is not a big deal for many but it does reflect upon the person describing his past relation too.
+More often than not these men emerge as not being the warriors.
+They come to counselling sessions when needed and vanish when they don’t need any help.
+They may come to one/two of our programs too, but they never become a warrior.
 They use/abuse the platform and then move on.

 Understand, they are not victims too.
 They come to us only for their personal vengeance that does not help us or the cause in any manner.

 There may be other types of men who are not victims and hence we should not consider them as victims by ourselves.
-So we should not make the mistake of considering these men as victims.
+That will be a great mistake.